claire-codes/committing-to-committing/PITCHME.md

 @title[Wrapping Up]

+## Wrapping Up

 Always keep learning and improving your style.

-Be nosey and see what other developers do.
+Be nosey and look what other developers do.

 Note:
 Look at PRs on repos or through the dashboard.